-What marks Mamma Mia out is the fact that it’s so interactive.
-People of all ages regularly sing along to the tunes of Abba helping to connect people with dementia.
-Music and songs can bring out strong feelings in someone with dementia too.
-Other similar recommendations include The Sound of Music, My Fair Lady and South Pacific
+What marks Mamma Mia! out is the fact that it’s so interactive.
+People of all ages regularly sing along to the tunes of Abba, which can help make connections with people with dementia.
+Other similar recommendations include The Sound of Music, My Fair Lady and South Pacific.

 Laurel and Hardy

 Many people diagnosed with dementia grew up with the slapstick routines of Laurel and Hardy allowing many to reminisce.
 Their comedic routines can bring enjoyment and distraction.
 Films like this are also great to share with the wider family.
 They can even help to provide invaluable connection between children and grandparents with dementia.
-Other similar recommendations include Mr Bean
+Another recommendation is Mr Bean.

 This may be a suitable choice for younger people diagnosed with dementia.
-Top Gun’s straightforward plotline can help to hold a person with dementia’s attention.
-Other similar recommendations for younger people with dementia include Ghost and Pretty Woman
+Top Gun’s straightforward plotline can help to hold the attention of the person with dementia.
+Other similar recommendations for younger people with dementia include Ghost and Pretty Woman.

 Dr. Hilda Hayo, CEO and Chief Admiral Nurse at Dementia UK, said: “No experience of dementia is the same and families are always best placed to know which films or other activities would appeal to their family member with dementia.